girishji/girishji.github.io/_posts/2022-08-18-optical-keyboard-design.markdown

 than rise time because transistor junction behaves like a capacitor.
 The charge stored in the base junctions must be removed before the transistor will turn off.
 The deeper the saturation of transistor the longer the turn off time.
-Storage time is a limiting factor in fast switching applications.
 Rise, storage and fall time of PT directly impacts the latency of a keyboard.

 How quickly does a PT rise and fall?
 Here are some illustrative examples for a PT driven to saturation.
 The circuit is the common-emitter amplifier from above